rapsacw/aSiNine-ESP-miner/README.md

 where filename is one of the configuration files (don't forget the preceeding '/').
 The miner will also report a missing (or very wrong) configuration file at boot up but you will have to open its web page very soon after power up/reboot or you will miss it.

 The miner will load the configuration files at each reboot so luckily you only have to do all of this once.

+Tip: write all configuration commands in a text file so you can copy & paste them instead of typing them when you want to reconfigure the miner.